Kim Jae-joong: Personal life

 Kim helped launch Moldir, a Korean fashion brand that opened in September 2013.
 C-JeS Entertainment, his management, noted that Kim "has his own distinctive fashion and artistic sense.
 He will take it to a more serious level with his new role as an art director".
 He owned the largest number of shares in the company and served as the art director until it "closed for restructuring" due to COVID-19 issues in March 2020.
 Kim is also known for his cooking ability and has released two cookbooks, Romantic Recipes volume 1 and volume 2.
 The first volume was released on July 25, 2018, and featured French cuisine and was written in Japanese.
 The second volume was released on August 7, 2019, featuring Korean dishes and was published in Korean and Japanese.
 He credits his mother, who owned a restaurant, with inspiring him to become skilled at cooking.

 Kim enlisted in the army on March 31, 2015, the first five weeks spent for his mandatory basic training at the 1st Infantry Division (Republic of Korea) recruit training center in Gwangtan-myeon, Paju, Gyeonggi province.
 He later ended up as the top recruit among the 244 in his batch, earning the Excellence Award during the graduation ceremony.
-He was under the 55th Infantry Division in Cheoin-gu, Yongin to serve as an active-duty soldier for 21 months and was also a member of the military band.
+He was under the 55th Infantry Division in Cheoin District, Yongin to serve as an active-duty soldier for 21 months and was also a member of the military band.
 He was discharged on December 30, 2016.

 On April 1, 2020 during the COVID-19 pandemic in South Korea, Kim posted on his Instagram account claiming that he has tested positive for COVID-19 due to him "[living] carelessly, disregarding all of the cautions provided by the government."
 An hour later, Kim posted an apology on his Instagram that the diagnosis was not true, which drew outrage from fans.
 He further explained his reasoning for the initial post was to raise awareness of the dangers of the virus, noting he personally knows individuals who have been infected and his father recently underwent lung cancer surgery.